stanska/DBMigrationPlayground/README.md

 If you rename a class or property, the schema migration script will delete the corresponding table or column and create a new one.
 ```

-EF Core renames in place the table and a column for comparison - data will not be lost.
+For comparison, EF Core renames in place a table and a column - data will not be lost.

 DbUp does not count on ORM model out of which a migration is generated, but gives you freedom and is technology agnostic.